Life in the Intensive Care Unit

 The challenges of intensive care are what inspired bedside nurse Laurie Best to choose the department 30 years ago.
 She had just spent two years on the floors and wanted to try her hand at delivering that highly specific type of patient care.
 She has never regretted her decision.

 “I have learned so much working in the ICU!
 Every patient who comes in has a story and a complex situation to be analyzed.
 And then there’s something so very human about this practice.
 When you spend so much time at a patient’s bedside and interact with his or her family, there’s a special bond that forms.
 That gives a whole other dimension to the concept of care.”

 In a context where patients are often unconscious and must undergo many tests on a regular basis, it could be easy to lose sight of the fact that they are human beings and not just cases.
 That’s why the intensive care team feels it is its duty to behave with the utmost respect towards patients and their families, day in and day out.

 “Every patient we treat is someone’s parent, sibling, child or friend.
 We must never forget that.
 It’s why we talk to patients on a regular basis, even if they’re unresponsive.
 By talking to them and explaining the treatment we’re using or the exams they’ll have to undergo, we’re giving them back some of their dignity.”

 Work in the ICU is always teamwork.
 Because the nurses know that days on the unit are long and sometimes strenuous, they’ve developed a true sense of camaraderie.
-Together, they share the moments of joy, but also those of sorrow.
+Together, they share moments of joy, but also those of sorrow.
 Their dedication to providing vital care is limitless and for that, we thank them.

-If you would like to offer vital support to the patients at the Montreal General Hospital and their loved ones, please click here.
-Your donations will help make state-of-the art care available to the community and will help offer training and continue further research in nursing at the Montreal General Hospital.
+Your donations will help make state-of-the-art care available to the community and will help offer training and continue further research in nursing at the Montreal General Hospital.